babel/website/docs/learn-es6.md

 // Interpolate variable bindings var name = "Bob", time = "today";
 `Hello ${name}, how are you ${time}?`

+// Unescaped template strings
+String.raw`In ES5 "\n" is a line-feed.`

 // Construct an HTTP request prefix is used to interpret the replacements and construction GET`http://foo.org/bar?a=${a}&b=${b}